Release Procedure

 When you are working on a release process of version 6.0 and later versions, the release pipeline will be automatically run on Azure DevOps when you push tag on GitHub.

-10. Add signature to Windows distribution files locally, publish.
+8. Add signature to Windows distribution files locally, and publish.

 First, you should download published non-signed windows binaries from source forge.